 Another thing that causes heel pain all the time in my office?
 Well, it's working yourself too hard!
 What do I mean?
 If you constantly force your heels to bear the brunt of your body weight’s impact, that can put tons of pressure on all your foot bones and ligaments.
 This often happens to runners who repeatedly log double-and-triple-digit miles each week.
 Because you can wear down the natural padding in your heels, causing you to experience discomfort.
 But pregnancy and weight gain, as well as age, can lead to this problem as well.
 And, no matter the cause, we can help you resolve this pain with our fat pad restoration treatment.

-Achilles Tendonitis The Achilles tendon sits in the back of your leg and connects to your heel bone, when it becomes inflamed, you’ll likely experience pain at the back of your heel at the point of connection instead of on the bottom of your foot.
-Achilles tendonitis is usually considered an overuse injury.
+Remember earlier when I said a tight Achilles tendon could tug on your plantar fascia?
+Well, let's take a closer look at that concern right now.
+You see, the Achilles tendon sits in the back of your leg.
+It connects to your heel bone, so when it becomes inflamed, you’ll likely experience pain at the back of your heel.
+(Right at the point of connection between tendon and heel bone.
+But not on the bottom of your foot, as with the other main causes of heel pain.)

 Now, Achilles tendonitis is usually considered an overuse injury.
 But it's different from the overuse I just talked about.
 Because we can usually resolve tendinitis with rest, ice, stretching, and anti-inflammatories.
 Some of my patients will also need to add orthotics to their shoes.
 But you shouldn't have to restore lost fat supplies.
 Unless you want to try this new treatment for many causes of heel pain.